-If the pregnancy test is positive, ultrasonography is done using a handheld device inserted into the vagina (called transvaginal ultrasonography).
+If the pregnancy test is positive or, rarely, if the test is negative but symptoms still suggest ectopic pregnancy, ultrasonography is done using a handheld device inserted into the vagina (called transvaginal ultrasonography).
 If ultrasonography detects a fetus in a location other than its usual place in the uterus, the diagnosis is confirmed.
 If ultrasonography does not detect a fetus anywhere, ectopic pregnancy is still possible, or the pregnancy may be in the uterus but be so early that it cannot be seen.

 Doctors also do blood tests to measure a hormone produced by the placenta early in pregnancy called human chorionic gonadotropin (hCG).
 This test can help doctors determine whether the pregnancy is too early for the fetus to be visible in the uterus or is an ectopic pregnancy.